This information will help you get ready for your pulmonary procedure at Memorial Hospital, Memorial Sloan Kettering (MSK)’s main hospital.Back to top

 Anticoagulants (blood thinners)

-If you take a blood thinner (medication that affects the way your blood clots), ask the doctor performing your procedure what to do.
-Their contact information is listed at the end of this resource.
-Whether they recommend you stop taking the medication depends on the reason you’re taking it.
+If you take a blood thinner (medication that affects the way your blood clots), ask the healthcare provider doing your procedure what to do.
+They may or may not tell you to stop taking the medication, depending on why you’re taking it.

-Do not stop taking your blood thinner medication without talking with your doctor.
+Do not stop taking your blood thinner medication without talking with one of your healthcare providers.

-Please read our resource Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).
-It has important information about medications you’ll need to avoid before your procedure and what medications you can take instead.
+Read Common Medications Containing Aspirin, Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs), or Vitamin E. It has important information about medications you’ll need to avoid before your procedure and what medications you can take instead.

 Medications for diabetes

-If you take insulin or other medications for diabetes, ask the doctor who prescribes the medication what you should do the morning of your procedure.
+If you take insulin or other medications for diabetes, ask the healthcare provider who prescribes the medication what to do the morning of your procedure.
 You may need to change the dose before your procedure.

 Diuretics (water pills)

-If you take any diuretics (medications that make you urinate more often), ask the doctor performing your procedure what to do.
+If you take any diuretics, ask the healthcare provider doing your procedure what to do.
 You may need to stop taking them the day of your procedure.
-Diuretics are sometimes called water pills.
-Some examples are furosemide (Lasix®) and hydrochlorothiazide.

-Before your procedure, you will talk with a nurse to plan your care during your procedure.
+Before your procedure, you’ll talk with a nurse to plan your care during your procedure.
 The way you talk with the nurse depends on where your procedure will be done.
-Your doctor or nurse will tell you what to expect.
-They will also check off the correct box below.
+Your healthcare provider will tell you what to expect.
+They’ll also check off the correct box below.

 You may have medical tests to help plan your procedure.
-These tests may include an electrocardiogram (EKG) to check your heart rhythm, a chest x-ray, blood tests, and any other tests necessary to plan your care.
-These tests may be done before or after you talk with the nurse.
+These tests may include an electrocardiogram (EKG) to check your heart rhythm, a chest x-ray, blood tests, and any other tests needed to plan your care.
+These tests might be done before or after you talk with the nurse.
 The nurse may also recommend you see other healthcare providers.

-- If your procedure will be done in the operating room, you will have a Presurgical Testing (PST) appointment within 30 days of your procedure.
+If your procedure will be done in the operating room, you’ll have a Presurgical Testing (PST) appointment within 30 days of your procedure.

 You can eat and take your usual medications the day of your PST appointment.

-During your appointment, you will meet with a nurse practitioner (NP) who works closely with anesthesiology staff (doctors and specialized nurses who will give you medication to make you sleep during your procedure).
+During your appointment, you’ll meet with a nurse practitioner (NP) who works closely with anesthesiology staff (specialized healthcare providers who will give you medication to make you sleep during your procedure).
 Your NP will review your medical and surgical history with you.
-They will talk with you about which medications you should take the morning of your procedure.
-You will also have medical tests to help plan your procedure.
+They’ll talk with you about which medications you should take the morning of your procedure.
+You may also have medical tests to help plan your procedure.

-If you develop any illness (such as a fever, cold, sore throat, or the flu) before your procedure, please call your doctor who scheduled the procedure.
+If you develop any illness (such as a fever, cold, sore throat, or the flu) before your procedure, call the healthcare provider who scheduled your procedure.
 After 5:00 pm, during the weekend, and on holidays, call 212-639-2000 and ask for the fellow on call for the Pulmonary Service.Back to top

 The Day Before Your Procedure

-A clerk from the Admitting Office will call you after 2:00 pm the day before your procedure.
-If your procedure is scheduled on a Monday, you will be called on the Friday before.
+A staff member from the Admitting Office will call you after 2:00 pm the day before your procedure.
+If your procedure is scheduled for a Monday, they’ll call you on the Friday before.

 The Day of Your Procedure

-- Take only the medications you were instructed to take the morning of your procedure.
+- Take only the medications your healthcare provider told you to take the morning of your procedure.
 Take them with a few sips of water.

-- Don’t put on any lotion, cream, powder, deodorant, makeup, perfume, or cologne.
+- Do not put on any lotion, cream, powder, deodorant, makeup, perfume, or cologne.

 - Remove any jewelry, including body piercings.

-- Leave valuables, such as credit cards and jewelry, at home.
+- Leave valuable items (such as credit cards and jewelry) at home.